mdn/content/files/en-us/web/css/animation-play-state/index.md

 #### Result

-Hover over the rectangle to start the animation.
+Hover over the rectangle to play the animation.

 {{EmbedLiveSample("Pausing an animation","100%","250")}}